(Last updated on: 28/11/2022)

 Tortuguero with a baby

 This is the most remote village in Costa Rica and you have to take a motorised canoe to reach it.
 This was a cool experience – Isla was so engaged she had a feed and fell asleep!
 How many people can say they have breastfed on a canoe huh?!
 The village itself is very basic and I was not very happy with our accommodation here.
-Lesson learned: spend more money when travelling with baby as you will spend more time in your room and you will be bothered when your little one is crawling in dirt!
+Lesson learned: spend more money when travelling in Costa Rica with a baby as you will spend more time in your room and you will be bothered when your little one is crawling in dirt!
 You do get to see turtles laying their eggs though… which was really cool!

 During our stay here the village had no electricity and no water for approximately 20 hours… and it was quite possibly the most humid place I have ever visited!
 Fortunately I think this bothered my husband and I more than it did the baby, but perhaps wasn’t the most ideal situation!